Child-care enrolment laws in New South Wales

 - Early Childhood Education and Care Services

-The law does not apply to enrolment in pre-school/prep or school, however parents may be required to produce a vaccination status / history statement.
+The law does not apply to enrolment in prep or school, however parents may be required to produce a vaccination status / history statement.

 What is the effect of the law?

-The law requires children without a medical exemption (which includes a contraindication or evidence of natural immunity) to be vaccinated, or undergoing an approved catch-up program, prior to being enrolled in childcare centres in New South Sales – unless a child’s parents have a certified religious or conscientious objection to vaccination following counselling by an immunisation provider on the benefits and risks of vaccination.
+The law requires children without a medical exemption (which includes a contraindication or evidence of natural immunity) to be vaccinated, or undergoing an approved catch-up program, prior to being enrolled in childcare centres in New South Wales.

 Which vaccines must a child have to be considered fully vaccinated?